Rest of the post

 Even if we fixed the Nix surface to use monadic builds to make inner build systems pure and efficient, at some level, our problem build systems become the compilers.
 In many compilers that are not C/C++/Java, the build units are much larger (for example the Rust compilation unit is an entire crate!), so the compilers themselves become build systems with incremental build support, and since we are a trustworthy-incremental build system, we cannot reuse previous build products and cannot use the compilers' incrementalism as they pretty much all expect build identity.

-That is, the compilers force us into too coarse an incrementalism granularity, which we cannot do anything about.
+That is, the compilers force us into too coarse an incrementalism granularity, which we cannot do anything about as our build systems can't see into them.

 This tension between incrementalism and execution overhead is something that needs to be addressed in a postmodern build system by integrating into inner build systems.